Continuous Learning In The 21st-Century Classroom

 Perhaps a good definition of continuous learning is our drive to stay lifelong learners.
 As students mature, an important milestone, of course, is to become more intrinsically motivated.
 To develop these habits, students must learn beyond recalling facts; they must comprehend connections between the world and themselves, understand the implications of the content, and be able to apply this newfound knowledge to leading concepts.

-An online-friendly classroom gives students the tools, such as USATestprep, needed to conduct research, evaluate processes, think critically to acquire mastery, cultivate logic and reasoning, and draw conclusions.
+An online-friendly classroom gives students the tools needed to conduct research, evaluate processes, think critically to acquire mastery, cultivate logic and reasoning, and draw conclusions.
 Students can grow to communicate clearly with precise language, demonstrate ethical behavior and respect, and participate fully and freely in a community of global mutual independence.

 As teachers, we are models for this behavior.
 A blended, digitally enhanced classroom is a platform on which we can promote these objectives.
 Teachers can exemplify online awareness and appreciation by designing new lessons that incorporate the technology that our students need.
 Thus, we are advocating for our students to also upgrade their learning targets and expectations.